Welcome To The

+We are so glad you visited our page.
 We are part of the University of Arkansas Cooperative Extension Service’s statewide network and the University of Arkansas System’s Division of Agriculture.
 Our mission is to provide research-based information through non-formal education to help all Arkansans improve their economic well-being and the quality of their lives.
 Whether it is agriculture, 4-H, health and living, or community development, the Clark County Extension Office is at your service!

 Clark County Agriculture

 Amy Simpson brought extension specialists together with local row crop farmers for a meeting that proved to be a huge success.